National Credit Union Administration (NCUA).

 a.
 Single Originator Concentration Limit

 A majority of commenters opposed the proposed 25 percent net worth limitation on loan participation purchases from any one originator.
 Some commenters supported the reason for this limitation, but most indicated that a 25 percent cap is too low.
 Commenters stated that the proposed 25 percent limit would be cumbersome to manage and immaterial to overall risk mitigation.
-They also argued that the limit could actually increase, rather than decrease, risk exposures, as credit unions would be required to manage and monitor multiple originators.
+They also argued that the limit could actually increase, rather Start Printed Page 37951than decrease, risk exposures, as credit unions would be required to manage and monitor multiple originators.

 Some commenters disagreed that purchasing participations from one originator will necessarily increase risks.
 These commenters argued that it is more prudent to focus on diversification of risk in a participation portfolio than to limit purchases from a single originator.
 Other commenters observed that the quality of the underlying loans determines the level of potential risk more than the originating lender.
 Commenters also raised concerns that the proposed limit failed to consider the differences in the types of loans being participated.
 For example, large pools of auto loans represent multiple streams of repayment, whereas an equal dollar amount of mortgage or commercial loans may rely on a far less diverse stream of repayment.
 These commenters contended it is unreasonable for the proposal to limit all of a FICU's participation purchases from any one originator, which are spread out over many loans and borrowers, to 25 percent of net worth, when under the MBL rule, a FICU could make one loan to one borrower in the amount of up to15 percent of net worth.